A note on the $(\infty,n)$-category of cobordisms: Symmetric monoidal structures

 \begin{lemma} For an $n$-fold Segal space $X$, an object $x\in X_{0,\ldots,0}$, and $0\leq l \leq n$, we have an equivalence

 \end{lemma}

+\begin{proof} This can be checked level-wise: exactly the parts of $X$ which involve $x$ remain in $\deloop[l]{X}{x}$, and when looping at $x$ that's the part that is seen. \end{proof}

-This lemma allows to give a criterion for finding a $k$-monoidal structure as a tower. \begin{prop} Let $Y^{(0)}$ be an $n$-fold Segal space.
+This lemma gives a method for finding a $k$-monoidal structure as a tower. \begin{prop} Let $Y^{(0)}$ be an $n$-fold Segal space.
 Assume we are given, for $1\leq l\leq k$, an $(n+l)$-fold Segal space $Y^{(l)}$ together with an object $y_l\in Y^{(l)}$ such that

-Then $Y^{(0)}$ has $k$-monoidal structure.
+Then $Y^{(0)}$ has a $k$-monoidal structure.
 If all $Y^{(l)}$ satisfy \eqref{CSS^i} for $i>l$, then $Y^{(0)}$ is a $k$-monoidal complete Segal space. \end{prop}

-\begin{proof} The monoidal $(n+l-1)$-fold Segal space $Y^{(l)}/y_l$ endows $Y^{(l-1)}$ with a monoidal structure.
+\begin{proof} The monoidal $(n+l-1)$-fold Segal space $\deloop{Y^{(l)}}{y_l}$ endows $Y^{(l-1)}$ with a monoidal structure.
 Proposition \ref{prop k-monoidal} finishes the proof. \end{proof}